-Don’t forget to support this project and to follow them on Instagram, Facebook, Twitter, TikTok, SoundCloud, YouTube, and Spotify.
+Don’t forget to support this project and follow them on Instagram, Facebook, Twitter, TikTok, SoundCloud, YouTube, Apple Music, and Spotify.
 You can also visit their linktr.ee.
 If you enjoy their music and are able to provide monetary support, you might consider downloading it on Bandcamp.

 It also helps to stream and share their music; you can obviously find it in the following Playlists: Less Than 1,000 Followers, Fresh Singles, Alterindie State Of Mind, Sickest & Dopest, and Only Punk.

 Remember that you can always find me here Linktree MadZen for all my social media and music.

 P.S.
 If you enjoy discovering new artists and fresh new music you can subscribe to this blog Less Than 1,000 Followers and follow the Playlist with all the artists that we have presented here!